Albertchong/Kubernetes-Tutorials/kubernetes Tutorials 1 - CoreOS installation.md

 ### Prepare the VM on ESXi

-For VMware announced in May 2016 that the Legacy C# Client (aka thick client, desktop client, or vSphere Client) will no longer be available with the vSphere 6.5 release.
+For VMWare announced in May 2016 that the Legacy C# Client (aka thick client, desktop client, or vSphere Client) will no longer be available with the vSphere 6.5 release.
 For more information, see [Goodbye vSphere Client for Windows (C#) – Hello HTML5](https://blogs.vmware.com/vsphere/2016/05/goodbye-vsphere-client-for-windows-c-hello-html5.html).

-**For the Operation is Much  Much different with the vsphere we used before, I'd like to spend some words to explain how to using the ESXi 6.5 web client**
+**For the Operation is Much  Much different with the vSphere we used before, I'd like to spend some words to explain how to using the ESXi 6.5 web client**

-Let's Open the Vsphere Web Clinet (Using firefox get the better experience than the Chrome ).
+Let's Open the vSphere Web Client (Using firefox get the better experience than the Chrome ).

 <img src="images/1/esxi_web_client.png" width="500">